top of page

 NASCAR legend Richard Petty works underneath his race car at Daytona, February 1984.
 (Photo by Brian Cleary/bcpix.com)

 So I got down and shot away.
 When I felt I had what I needed, I thanked him and continued on.
 I was happy, and my editor was happy.
+It was a win-win situation.

 Looking back, that moment perfectly captures how different the NASCAR environment was 40 years ago—how accessible the sport was, and how personal the interactions could be.
 It was a type of exchange, and a type of photo opportunity, that simply wouldn’t (and understandably couldn’t) happen in today’s tightly controlled garage areas.